amindehdarian/People-Analytics/README.md

 - similar to logistic regression analysis
 - it shows the changes in probability of the event occurring over time in relation to a change in one unit of the independent variable.

+####Example: Survival Analysis of Employee Turnover
+The primary objective of this example is to understand the factors influencing employee retention and departure by analyzing survival times (length of service) and leaver status.
+Additionally, it evaluates the impact of gender on job tenure and visualizes survival curves to identify significant differences between groups.

+...

+#####Results
+The analysis reveals that male employees tend to have longer job tenure compared to females, and the difference in survival patterns between genders is statistically significant.
+The survival curves and statistical tests provide insights into factors impacting employee retention.